Mohamed-Abdelkarem/data-engineering-zoomcamp-Full/01-docker-terraform/docker-sql/07-pgadmin.md

 **[↑ Up](README.md)** | **[← Previous](06-ingestion-script.md)** | **[Next →](08-dockerizing-ingestion.md)**

-`pgcli` is a handy tool but it's cumbersome to use for complex queries and database management. [`pgAdmin` is a web-based tool](https://www.pgadmin.org/) that makes it more convenient to access and manage our databases.
+`pgcli` is a handy tool but it's cumbersome to use for complex queries and database management. [`pgAdmin` is a web-based tool](https://www.pgadmin.org/) that makes it more convenient to access and manage our databases --> **target:** manage your Postgres database using a web UI (pgAdmin) instead of typing SQL commands in the terminal

 It's possible to run pgAdmin as a container along with the Postgres container, but both containers will have to be in the same _virtual network_ so that they can find each other.

+### How it works (high level – pgAdmin vs pgcli)

+* Postgres runs in one Docker container (the database itself) --> (same database pgcli connects to)

+* pgAdmin runs in a separate Docker container (a web-based management tool) --> (pgcli runs directly in your terminal, not in a container)

+* A Docker network connects the two containers so they can communicate by name --> (pgcli connects via localhost and exposed ports instead)

+* You open pgAdmin in your browser and connect to Postgres using the container name --> (pgcli connects from the terminal using host/port credentials)

+* pgAdmin lets you browse, query, and manage the database visually --> (pgcli is text-only and query-focused)

 ## Run pgAdmin Container